We’ve all been there.

 Noticing the pattern isn’t like figuring out a puzzle.

-It’s more akin to watching the sun lazily stroll behind the horizon.
+It’s more akin to watching the sun lazily crawl behind the horizon.

 It’s a soft watching.
 I’m curious, yet I’m not too attached to what’s going on.